When we mused about starting Mentorloop many years ago, it was on the basic premise of making mentoring more accessible to more people.

 How do we help people connect with that future version of themselves?

-For me personally, I’d been ok at building what I would refer to now as a career network.
-Those people who I crossed paths within a professional context which generally took place at work or networking events.
+For me personally, I’d been okay at building what I would refer to now as a career network – people I crossed paths with in a professional context which generally took place at work or networking events.
 I nurtured these relationships and while I didn’t know it at the time, built a network of mentors I could turn to for advice to help me navigate my career.

 But when I stepped out of the corporate world and started my first business, I realised I was alone.

 It’s not to say those connections were now redundant.
 They just weren’t representative of the type of advice I needed at that point in time.
 I needed to talk to other founders, people that had walked the path I was about to – but where to start?
 It was in a way this personal experience that helped Mentorloop come to life.

 Now we are further into the journey, I still proactively seek mentors and am happy to share my experience if I think I have something of value to offer.

 But I think there are some people that master the art of mentoring – that is, identifying, asking and maintaining the relationship, building a personal advisory board you can call on when and as needed.

 But what I’ve maybe underestimated in my own personal mentoring journey, is being able to recognise that that feeling of isolation triggered something in me.

 From that point on, I never wanted to be left exposed like that again.
 So I proactively keep my network fresh, relevant and tight.
 A few select people who I trust, admire and respect and that I can lean on for advice across the spectrum of things I need to be across as a founder – HR, sales, customer success, finance, SaaS metrics, leadership.